Billion-Scale Graph Foundation Models: Evaluation

-\textbf{Full-Data probing setup} We evaluate all ten tasks using (i) one-layer linear probes and (ii) up to two-layer non-linear probes.
+\textbf{Probing} We evaluate all ten tasks using (i) one-layer linear probes and (ii) up to two-layer non-linear probes.
 The GFM weights remain frozen and only the probe is trained.
-In particular, we train a vanilla feed-forward NN probe on top of the frozen GFM and compare it against other models of the same size trained on the same data.
-We compare against a feed-forward neural network (NN) probe, HGT~\citep{hu2020heterogeneousgraphtransformer}, HAN~\citep{wang2021heterogeneousgraphattentionnetwork}, and a \method{} Transformer.
+In particular, we train a vanilla feed-forward NN probe on top of the frozen GFM and compare it against task-specific graph models of comparable size to the NN probe, all trained on the same downstream task data.
+We compare against a feed-forward neural network (NN) probe, HGT~\citep{hu2020heterogeneousgraphtransformer}, HAN~\citep{wang2021heterogeneousgraphattentionnetwork}, GraphGPS~\citep{rampasek2022gps}, and \method{} Transformer.
 Note that these graph-transformer baselines are trained on the input graph information, namely, the task-specific graph structure.
 In contrast, in the GFM probing setup these are only forwarded through the frozen GFM, and the NN probe is trained solely on the resulting GFM output embeddings.

-\textbf{Few-Shot probing setup} For few-shot, we examine the performance of the NN probe over the GFM with 1,2, 5 and 10 training samples from class, randomly sampled from the training set.
-For regression, we use 1,2, 5 and 10 samples.
+For few-shot, we examine the performance of the NN probe over the GFM with 1, 2, 5, and 10 training samples per class, randomly sampled from the training set.
+For regression, we use 1, 2, 5, and 10 samples.

-\textbf{Zero-Shot setup} For zero-shot, we evaluate the link-prediction tasks using the frozen link-prediction head of the pre-trained GFM.
-Node-level zero-shot is not well-defined for nodes with a feature dimension that is different than the task prediction dimension.
-The same issue arises in vision tasks, as the ViT output is in high dimension, and some projection to the label space must be learned.
-As recently noted by \cite{eremeev2025turningtabularfoundationmodels}, existing ``zero-shot'' node level evaluation uses labeled data from the pre-training graph, similarly to transduction settings, which essentially violates the definition of zero-shot prediction.
-Moreover, this evaluation is not possible if inference tasks data have no intersection with the pre-training data at all, as in our case.
-Therefore, for the node-level tasks we perform zero-shot separation analysis instead.